 No clinically significant gender-related differences in daptomycin pharmacokinetics have been observed.
-No dosage adjustment is warranted based on gender when Daptomycin for injection is administered.
+No dosage adjustment is warranted based on gender when Daptomycin Powder for Solution for Injection/Infusion is administered.

-Geriatric
+Geriatric Patients

 The pharmacokinetics of daptomycin were evaluated in 12 healthy elderly subjects (\geq 75 years of age) and 11 healthy young adult controls (18 to 30 years of age).
-Following administration of a single 4 mg/kg dose of Daptomycin for injection by IV infusion over a 30-minute period, the mean total clearance of daptomycin was approximately 35% lower and the mean AUC{0-∞} was approximately 58% higher in elderly subjects than in healthy young adult subjects.
-There were no differences in C{max} [see Use in Specific Populations (8.5)].
+Following administration of a single 4 mg/kg dose of daptomycin by IV infusion over a 30-minute period, the mean total clearance of daptomycin was approximately 35% lower and the mean AUC{0-∞} was approximately 58% higher in elderly subjects than in healthy young adult subjects.
+There were no differences in C{max} [see Use in Specific Populations (8.4)].